tobyhodges/fair-research-software/episodes/06-documenting-code.md

 about our code to the people who need it – users and developers.

 ###  Better Research
-Software documentation is often perceived as a thankless task with few tangible benefits and is often neglected in research project.
+Software documentation is often perceived as a thankless task with few tangible benefits and is often neglected in research projects.
 However, like software testing, documenting our code can help us become more productive researchers.
 Here are some advantages of documenting our code:

-+	Good documentation captures important methodological details ready for when we come to publish our research
+- Good documentation captures important methodological details ready for when we come to publish our research
-+ Good documentation  can help us return to a project seamlessly after time away.
+- Good documentation  can help us return to a project seamlessly after time away.
-+ Documentation can  facilitate collaborations by helping to onboard new project members
+- Documentation can  facilitate collaborations by helping to onboard new project members
-+  Good documentation can save us time by answering FAQs about our code for us.
+- Good documentation can save us time by answering FAQs about our code for us.

 ### FAIR Software